 Preferred Future Council

-In November 2016, President Mark Mitsui appointed leaders from across the college to the Preferred Future Council.
+In November 2016, former President Mark Mitsui appointed leaders from across the college to the Preferred Future Council.
 President Mitsui charged the PFC with supporting equitable student success by taking proactive steps to ensure that every student is able to access their education in an environment that honors, values and respects them.
 To help in this work, the PFC:

 - Provides resources and information to develop a culturally and socially responsive learning environment;